-If you have beautiful Asian hair, you definitely want to be using Asian hair dye if you color it.
+If you have beautiful Asian hair that you want to keep healthy and nourished, you definitely want to be using Asian hair dye products to color it.

 Instead of just “brown” or “blonde,” my fav products offer dyes with specific undertones to match different skin tones.

 While most of my favorites are from Asian brands, I also wanted to highlight products that work well on Asian hair.